columbia-university-robotics/mate-rov/ROS_2020_TUTORIAL/README.md

 Besides getting a better understanding of using the commandl line, python and c++ we'll also get a chance to use git.
 For this next portion what we'll be doing is actually getting into the heart of what we might use to simulate the "submarine" we'll use for the MATE ROV challenge.

+heres a link to the git repo https://github.com/NishanthARao/ROS-Quadcopter-Simulation

 For simplicity we'll be working from your home directory ( i.e. "~/").

 Open a terminal using the method you used before.
 And input the following ( line-by-line).